-2. Select the:

-- NODE FILTERS tab to display a grid of available filters that can be applied when viewing the Nodes page. - RESOURCE FILTERS tab to display a grid of available filters that can be applied when viewing the \Box Resources page.
+- 2. Select the: - NODE FILTERS tab to display a grid of available filters that you can apply when you view the Nodes page. - PORT FILTERS tab to display a grid of available filters that you can apply when you view the Ports page.